rtCamp/Frappe-Manager/docs/guides/upload-limits.md

 !!! tip
     Avoid editing proxy or nginx files by hand - `fm update` writes all three layers consistently and reloads nginx for you.
 Frappe's own **System Settings → Max Attachment Size** can still impose a lower limit from inside the application.

+See also: [Configuration](../reference/configuration.md) for the config files this command writes.